 In 60 seconds…

-- Gen Zers are building connections across the world online and then extending these relationships by meeting IRL
+- Gen Zers are building connections across the world online and then furthering these relationships by meeting IRL

 - Experiential marketing allows brands to get their values across, offer personalized experiences, and boost social engagement